Rampagy/dijkstras/README.md

-# Djikstras Implementations
+# Dijkstras Implementations

-Implementation of the Djikstras search algorithm in multiple different languages
+Implementation of the Dijkstras search algorithm in multiple different languages

 ## Installation